Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species

-\textbf{Acknowledgements.} EF has been supported by the postdoctoral grant ``Beatriu de Pin\'os'' from the Generalitat de Catalunya, and project MTM2009-14163-C02-01 from the Ministerio de Econom\'{\i}a y Competitividad of the Spanish government.
+\textbf{Acknowledgements.} EF has been supported by the postdoctoral grant ``Beatriu de Pin\'os'' from the Generalitat de Catalunya, and project MTM2012-38122-C03-01 from the Ministerio de Econom\'{\i}a y Competitividad of the Spanish government.
 CW is supported by the Lundbeck Foundation, Denmark, The Danish Research Councils and the Leverhulme Trust, UK.
 This work was initiated while EF and CW were visiting Imperial College London in fall 2011.
 The anonymous reviewers are thanked for their comments.